Privacy Policy

 8. How we keep your personal data safe and who has access to it

-We are committed to ensuring that there are appropriate technical controls in place to protect your personal data including protection from misuse and unauthorised access.
+We are committed to ensuring that appropriate technical controls are in place to protect your personal data, including protection from misuse and unauthorised access.
 For example, our network is protected and routinely tested.
 Your information is only accessible by trained staff, volunteers and contractors.
+While we seek to use appropriate organisational, technical and administrative measures to protect personal data within our organisation, unfortunately no data transmission or storage system can be guaranteed to be 100% secure.
+If you have reason to believe that your interaction with us is no longer secure, please immediately notify us using the details in the “Contact Us” section below.

 9. Your rights